 The new law only allows you one opportunity to request removal from SORA.
 It is critically important that you hire an attorney who understands the law, so that your chances of being removed from the registry are maximized.
 For example, in a Romeo & Juliet type situation, we must show that: 1) there was an age difference of less than 4 years between the registrant and the complainant, 2) that the complainant was between the age of 13-15 years at the time of the offense, and 3) that the sexual contact was consensual.
 This frequently requires that we obtain a written statement from the complainant or hire a private investigator to interview the complainant.
 We have relationships with high quality investigators who can track down complainants and ask the necessary questions to help with the removal process.

-If you are interested in getting off the sex offender registry, contact Keeley Heath or Joshua Blanchard for a consultation.
+If you are interested in getting off the sex offender registry, contact Keeley Blanchard or Joshua Blanchard for a consultation.

-Keeley Heath is knowledgeable regarding the Sex Offender Registration Act and the new amendments to the registry law in Michigan.
-Call Criminal Defense Attorney Keeley Heath today at 616-773-2945 to discuss removal from SORA or any other criminal defense issue.
+Keeley Blanchard is knowledgeable regarding the Sex Offender Registration Act and the new amendments to the registry law in Michigan.
+Call Criminal Defense Attorney Keeley Blanchard today at 616-773-2945 to discuss removal from SORA or any other criminal defense issue.